-Jennifer is University Lecturer at the University of Oxford, United Kingdom, where she directs the Researching Emotional Disorders and Development (REDD) lab.
-Her research group focuses on understanding the mechanisms by which anxiety and depression develop in children and adolescents.
+Jennifer is Reader in Developmental Psychopathology at King’s College London, United Kingdom, where she directs the Researching Emotional Disorders and Development (REDD) lab.
+Her research group focuses on understanding the mechanisms by which anxiety and depression develop in children and adolescents and translating these to inform early intervention innovation.
 She completed her PhD in 2005 at the Institute of Psychiatry in London, before taking up a brief postdoctoral fellowship at the National Institute of Mental Health in Bethesda, Maryland.
-She will be moving back to the Institute of Psychiatry as a Reader in September 2013.
+After spending 6 years at the University of Oxford, she moved back to King’s College London.

 Disruptive behaviour problems (DPB) such as conduct problems or being oppositional and defiant affect a large proportion of young children.
 Many of these early behavioural problems predict negative outcomes such as underachieving at schools, future unemployment and criminal behaviour.
 Treatment of DPBs often begins during the school years once the condition is well-established, and when [read the full story…]